jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 ## About the Databaes drilldown

-### Databases page
+### Databases grid

-Select one or more databases in the Databases grid to show just those databases in Database Details.
+Shows details of all databases in SQL Server.
+Select one or more databases in the Databases grid to show just those databases in **Database Details**.

+You can select the Database View as: **Overview, Transactions, Backup Status or Properties** to adjust the category of information displayed in the Databases grid.

+{% include imageClient.html file="tb_drilldown_database_view.png" alt="Database view" %}

-The tempdb database has its own drilldown.
+{% include tip.html content="The **tempdb** database has its own drilldown.
 Click on tempdb to open the tempdb drilldown.
-Click on another cell in the tempdb row to select tempdb for Database Details.
+Click on another cell in the tempdb row to select tempdb for **Database Details**." %}

-#### Databases grid

-Shows details of all databases in SQL Server.

-Select the Database View as: **Overview, Transactions, Backup Status or Properties** to adjust the category of information displayed in the Databases grid.

-The # Tables column may not match the number of tables shown in the Tables grid.
-This is most evident when viewing table details for the tempdb database and is due to its dynamic nature.
+{% include tip.html content="The # Tables column may not match the number of tables shown in the **Tables grid**.
+This is most evident when viewing table details for the tempdb database and is due to its dynamic nature." %}

+Click {% include imageClient.html file="tb_drilldown_databases_showhide.png" alt="show/hide" %} to Hide/Show the Databases grid.

 ### Summary page